ygongdev/github-pr-filter/README.md

 ### Glob pattern matching
 This extension uses [minimatch](https://github.com/isaacs/minimatch) to perform the glob matching.
 Because `minimatch` is a node package and uses `cjs`.
 We need to use a bundler to generate an `esm`, since browsers can only use `esm`.
 So I chose [browserify](https://github.com/browserify/browserify).

+### Regex pattern matching
+This extension uses the native Javascript `RegExp` to perform regular expression searches.

 ## Contribute
 Any contribution is welcomed!
 Please take a look at the issues or look for `TODO` comments.